 Born in 1962 in Mineola, N.Y.
-Started drawing, painting, creating my own attempts at comic books and animation at age two.
+Milton Knight started drawing, painting, creating my own attempts at comic books and animation at age two.
 Always enthused about drawing and creating characters, so much that it became a life force.

 I’ve never formed a barrier between fine art and cartooning.
 The art of expression was always the most important one to me, and growing up, I treasured Chinese watercolors, old poster art, Charlie Brown and Terrytoons equally.
 My very young childhood was during the era of “pop art”, when fine artists were freely inspired by comics and other popular culture; I remember being captivated by these works during trips to museums and galleries in New York.
 Graduated from BOCES Cultural Arts Center (Syosset, N.Y.),then took classes in art at Hofstra and School of Visual Arts while beginning a freelance career.